 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-- Hospital Television Rental Clerk
+- Auto Rental Clerk

-Job Opportunities for Counter and Rental Clerks
+Job Demand for Counter and Rental Clerks

 The states with the most job growth for Counter & Rental Clerk are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Maine, Kansas, or Missouri.
 These states have the worst job growth for this type of profession.